brummell/TrafficSignClassifier/README.md

 *see cell 8 of ipython notebook

-For the basic division of data, I simply shuffled all of the data,
+For the basic division of data, after the (below-described) augmentation steps, I simply shuffled all of the data and then, skimmed 20% off of the training set to use for validation.
+The final breakdown was 77400 training examples, 19350 validation examples, and 12630 (unaugmented) testing examples.

-For better of worse, I wound up finishing the behavioral cloning project ahead of this one (who can turn down video games?! ;-)) and so I decided to improve the augmentation pipeline from that project and then fold it back into this project --as I was essentially stuck at ~96.2 accuracy without it, and began to figure the above-mentioned class imbalance more seriously.
+For better of worse, I wound up finishing the behavioral cloning project ahead of this one (who can turn down video games?! ;-)) and so I decided to improve upon my augmentation pipeline from that project and then fold it back into this project --as I was essentially stuck at ~96.2 accuracy without it, and began to figure the above-mentioned class imbalance more seriously.
 My augmentation set again drew considerable inspiration from Vivek, who himself mentioned recieving some help from a fellow student of ours, but whose name I can't remember.
 For this particular project, I wound up using only brightness augmentation, random linear shadow insertion, and affine transforms (well, only translation in this case).
-I experimented with how much I augemented deficient sets, but in the end found that matching them to the cardinality of the most populus label worked out just fine.
+I applied them, randomly, and sometimes overlapping (multiple augmentations to one image at one time), and the augmentation methods themselves contain randomized parameters for brightness change, shadow insertion coordinates, etc. I also experimented with how much I augemented deficient sets, but in the end found that matching them to the cardinality of the most populus label worked out just fine.
 See below:

+* orignial image
-![alt text][augmentedimages0]
+* ![alt text][augmentedimages0]

+* translated image
-![alt text][augmentedimages1]
+* ![alt text][augmentedimages1]

+* brightened image
-![alt text][augmentedimages2]
+* ![alt text][augmentedimages2]

+* shadow image
-![alt text][augmentedimages3]
+* ![alt text][augmentedimages3]

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.